brothernk/Responsive-Portfolio/README.md

 # Responsive-Portfolio

-Basic Portfolio updated to incorporate the CSS framework, Twitter Bootstrap, as well as features that responsiveness to changes in screen widths.
+Basic Portfolio updated to incorporate the Bootstrap.
+In addition to adding a framework, the portfolio was made to be responsive to varying screen sizes.